Heir FinancialsShow Table of Contents

 As an alternative, an executor may "advance" you some or all of your inheritance in the form of a loan, which you must repay to the estate if it becomes necessary.
 Such an advance is still risky for the executor, because there is a chance that if that time comes, you may not be able to repay the advance, or even cooperate.

 Because of these dynamics, an industry has developed that commercially provides advances on inheritances, in exchange for a percentage of the inheritance when it finally becomes available.
-These advances can be a godsend if you need the money right now, but they are expensive and will keep a significant portion of your ultimate inheritance for themselves, to cover their costs and their risks.
+These advances can be a godsend if you need the money right now, but they are expensive in terms of the amount of the inheritance the providers will ultimately keep for themselves, in order to cover their costs and their risks.

 With those caveats in mind, here are some resources that may be helpful: